Tessil/tessil.github.io/_posts/2016-11-01-transactional-operations-scope-guard-list.md

 };
 ```

-All this works fine but let's say that for some reasons we would like to be able to insert a batch of emloyees to the register and it should be an atomic operation.
+All this work fine but let's say that for some reasons we would like to be able to insert a batch of emloyees to the register and it should be an atomic operation.
 Either they are all added to the register or none of them are.

 A simple non-atomic way to do so will look like this.